 Citrus fruit meeting these maturity requirements may be 'degreened'.
 This treatment is only permitted if the other natural organoleptic characteristics are not modified.

-Citrus fruit is classified in three classes, as defined below:
+Citrus fruit is classified in three classes, defined as follows:

 Citrus fruit in this class must be of superior quality.
 It must be characteristic of the variety and/or commercial type.